 Object stores use a flat namespace and don’t have directories.
 What look like directories in the path of an object are actually part of the object’s file name.
 Graphical interfaces mimic the more familiar experience of directories for their users by creating an empty file for each element that doesn’t already exist.

 From the command line, there’s no need to create empty files.
 Instead, type the path where you want the file to be as part of the

 s3cmd ls s3://spacename s3://secondspace

 s3cmd la --recursive

 When you include the trailing slash, as in the example below, the original file name will be appended.
-If you omit the slash, then the file will be copied to the space with the new name,
+If you omit the slash, then the file will be copied to the bucket with the new name,

 s3cmd put file.txt s3://spacename/path/